andifalk/hello-spring-kubernetes/README.md

 ...
 ```

-To access the deployed web application you need to expose it as a service or use port forwarding to the Pod like this:
+To access the deployed web application you need to expose it as a service or just use port forwarding directly to the Pod like this:

 ```
 kubectl port-forward pod/[Pod name] 8080:8080
 ```

-You have to repace [Pod name] with your concrete Pod name.
+You have to replace [Pod name] with your concrete Pod name.
 You can get the name using:

 ```
 kubectl get pods
 ```

+With port forwarding enabled you should be able to access the deployed application using [localhost:8080](http://localhost:8080).
+In the login dialog you need to use the credentials as configured in the _secrets.yaml_ manifest.